adamcarv/Grants-Program/applications/Greening_Polkadot.md

 Blockchain technology doesn’t have to mean environmentally unfriendly.
 To the contrary, with thoughtful design and policy choices, it’s possible to merge the effectiveness of immutable, decentralized systems with environmental responsibility and then channel treasury resources to proactive climate positive initiatives.
-Bitgreen aims to develop a cost-effective, relevant, and complete way to estimate the GHG emissions of the Polkadot network.
+Bitgreen aims to develop a cost-effective, relevant and complete way to estimate the GHG emissions of the Polkadot network.
 At the same time, we aspire for the methodology to become open source to set a new measurement bar for the industry.

-Beginning with the end in mind, the final deliverable for this grant proposal is a dynamic dashboard that reveals periodic reporting for electricity consumption and emissions per participating parachain, along with the Polkadot and Kusama relay chains.
+Beginning with the end objective in mind, the final deliverable for this grant proposal is a dynamic dashboard that reveals periodic reporting of electricity consumption and emissions per participating parachain and the Polkadot and Kusama relay chains.
 Some of these parameters are still TBD as we do not yet know precisely what information is available and the quality or existence of necessary APIs.
-Upstream from the dashboard will be a database for calculating the carbon footprint of the validators, collators, and infrastructure units, which together comprise the hardware and shared computing elements of the Dotsama networks
+Upstream from the dashboard will be a database for calculating the carbon footprint of the validators, collators, and infrastructure units, which together comprise the hardware and shared computing elements of the Dotsama networks.

 ### Team members